arshadvp2526/Amazon-Connect/Introduction to AWS and Amazon Connect Contact Cloud Center.md

 **Why Use Amazon Connect?**

-Benefit	Description
-💡 Easy Setup	Launch your call center in minutes
+💡 Easy Setup	Launch your call center in minutes.

-💰 Cost-effective	Pay only for usage – no licenses or long-term contracts 🌎 Scalable	Support agents across regions or remote locations easily 🔌 Integrates Well	Seamless integration with AWS services (Lex, Lambda, DynamoDB, etc.)
+💰 Cost-effective	Pay only for usage – no licenses or long-term contracts.

+🌎 Scalable	Support agents across regions or remote locations easily.

+🔌 Integrates Well	Seamless integration with AWS services (Lex, Lambda, DynamoDB, etc.).

-🤖 AI Ready	Add chatbots, real-time sentiment analysis, and automation with ease
+🤖 AI Ready	Add chatbots, real-time sentiment analysis, and automation with ease.

 📚 **What You’ll Learn in This Training Series**